DoclerLabs/openstack/openstack-installer/docs/configuration.rst

 Neutron is the networking component.
 This installer implements the LinuxBridge and OpenVSwitch drivers, LBaaS, VPNaaS, FWaaS plugins and
 Flat, VLAN, VXLAN and GRE network segmentations.
-The inventory groups neutron uses are neutron_controller and neutron_compute.
-Most settings don't have default values, so most probably
+The inventory groups Neutron uses are:

+- neutron_controller (for the neutron API server)
+- neutron_l2 (for the Layer 2 interface driver)
+- neutron_l3 (for the Layer 3 agents - router, dhcp, VPN, LBaaS functions)

+For backwards compatibility, all of the components are included in the neutron_controller inventory group, and the L2 agent is included in the neutron_compute group, so you alternatively can use:

+- neutron_controller (for the API server, L2 and L3 agents)
+- neutron_compute (for the L2 agent)

+The other Neutron settings needs to be adjusted your phyiscal networking environment, so most settings don't have proper default values.
-Neutron requires the most effort to set up properly.
+Most probably Neutron requires the most effort to set up properly.
-Settings affecting neutron:
+Settings affecting Neutron are:

 ::